Our Counseling Services

 Victim Impact Speakers (VIP) Meeting

-VIP speaker meetings is held on every 3rd Tuesday of the month, from 6:30 –9:30.
-The next meeting is scheduled for March 20, 2012.
+VIP speaker meetings is held on every 3rd Tuesday of the month, from 6:30 –9:30 at our Raleigh facility.
 Hear about DWIs from a victims point of view.
 VIP speakers begin at 6:30.
 There is a short break, and we return to process our reactions to the personal stories.

 Women’s Group, Men’s Group, Adolescent and Youth Group